 Once adoption is confirmed, a $500 non-refundable deposit secures your puppy.

-Puppies are priced between $2,100–$2,500 CAD plus GST, including CKC registration and microchipping.
+Puppies are priced at $2,800 CAD plus GST, including CKC registration and microchipping.

 Adoption day